dbaldridge-lab/htcf/htcf_access.md

 ## Running a job on the cluster

-Heavy computation should not be performed on the login shell, but instead using one of two methods for executing computation:
+Use one of these two methods for executing computation:

-1. an interactive session.
-Interactive sessions are useful for quick tasks, troubleshooting, or developing code.
+1. **Interactive session**: Interactive sessions are useful for quick tasks, troubleshooting, or developing code.
-2. a slurm SBATCH job.
-This is useful when your task needs many resources (e.g. multiple threads, time).
-More information is provided in the [slurm documentation](https://slurm.schedmd.com/documentation.html).

-To start an interactive session on a single node for a job requiring 2G of memory, you would use the code:
+To start an interactive job on a single node for a job requiring 8G of memory, use the following command.
+You may change the memory quota for heavy computation.
 ```
-srun --mem=2G --cpus-per-task=1 -J interactive -p interactive --pty /bin/bash -l
+srun --mem=8G --cpus-per-task=1 -J interactive -p interactive --pty /bin/bash -l
 ```

+2. **SBATCH job**: Submit a SBATCH job to the SLURM scheduler.
+Once your job exits the queue it will run in the background.
+This is useful when your task needs many resources (e.g. multiple threads, time).
+More information is provided in the [documentation](https://slurm.schedmd.com/documentation.html).

-To submit an SBATCH job requiring a single node and 2G of memory that will take less than 6 hours, you must first create a script following this template:
+To submit an SBATCH job requiring a single node and 8G of memory that will take less than 6 hours, you must first create a script following this template:
 ```
 #!/bin/bash

 #SBATCH --job-name=my_job ## name job to make identification in the queue easier
 #SBATCH --nodes=1 ## the number of nodes needed to run the job
-#SBATCH --mem=2gb ## the total memory required to complete the job. suffixes specify units (e.g., G = gigabyte). if memory exceeds this the job will be cancelled.
+#SBATCH --mem=8gb ## the total memory required to complete the job. suffixes specify units (e.g., G = gigabyte). if memory exceeds this the job will be cancelled.
 #SBATCH --time=06:00:00 ## the max amount of time your job will run for. if it exceeds this time it will be cancelled.
 #SBATCH --output=my_job.out ## name of file containing standard output streams
 #SBATCH --error=my_job.err ## name of file containing standard error streams